 With Eid just around the corner, the friction in the region was increasing.
 Every cow that was slaughtered put the Muslims in the region more at odds with their Hindu neighbors.
 I don’t know all the details, but there were apparently massive protests happening near Srinigar, some of which may have turned violent.
 Eid was expected to be the focal point of the unrest.
 So what did the Indian government do about all this?
 They cut the Internet and cellular data to the whole region.
 No WiFi.
 No 3G.
 No Ethernet.
 Barely even any phone signal.
 Nothing.
 If you want to stop protests, that’s a pretty genius move, actually.
 Especially in a place like the Himalayas.
 If there’s no information/communication, there’s nothing to protest, and no way to go about doing it.
 So for the Indian government – problem solved!

 Unfortunately that creates a big problem for people like me who booked 1-way tickets into the region.
 With no Internet, in this modern world of ours, it is almost impossible to book a ticket back out.
 Travel agents were in the same boat as me I’m afraid.
 In the mean time, it was almost impossible for anybody to communicate with one another.
 Indian SIM cards, like the one I picked up in Calcutta, don’t work in Kashmir.
 Getting a Kashmiri SIM card is apparently quite a process, so I couldn’t even use the telephone.
-I was MIA, isolated, and helpless.
+Normally you would still be able to just go to the airport and buy a plane ticket, but the airport in Leh is actually more of a military base and, at the time, there were very narrow parameters set on who was allowed to come back inside.
+A foreigner and a civilian, my place was outside of the barbed wire fence.

-But that didn’t mean that I couldn’t enjoy where I was!
+But that didn’t mean that I couldn’t enjoy where I was, because it was iNCREDIBLE!

 Guesthouse Review: Shaolin Guesthouse